adnexustech/dsp/README.md

 cd campaign-manager
 ```

-The RTB4Free campaign manager is a standard [Rails 4.x application](http://guides.rubyonrails.org/v4.2/), and can be installed and managed in the standard Rails fashion:
+The RTB4Free campaign manager is a modern [Rails 8.x application](https://guides.rubyonrails.org/), and can be installed and managed in the standard Rails fashion:

 Install using Rails: